Why You Keep Self-Sabotaging (And How to Finally Stop)

 The first step is curiosity.
 When you notice the pattern activating — the procrastination, the pull toward distraction, the sudden urge to abandon something that was going well — pause and ask: what am I afraid of here?
 Not in judgement.
 In genuine curiosity.

-Small exposures help.
-Rather than forcing yourself through the fear all at once, practice doing the thing in smaller increments.
+What has helped me most, in practice, is small changes — one at a time.
+Not forcing myself through the fear all at once, but doing the thing in smaller increments.
 Shorter sessions.
 Lower stakes.
+One step, not the whole staircase.
 The nervous system learns safety through repeated experience, not through being overridden.

 Start here — it is free